-

 Ask questions

 Good timekeeping is essential.
 The days will be structured according to the needs of the animals and staff on the placement.
-Being late is disrespectful to those who have given up their time to offer you this experience.
+Being late is disrespectful to those who've given up their time to offer you this experience.
 It also disrupts the running of the day, taking time away from the tasks that need to be completed.

 Try not to worry